skokhan/DataScienceCapstone/Data Wrangling/README.md

 - Vandenberg Air Force Base Space Launch Complex 4E (VAFB SLC 4E);​
 - Kennedy Space Center Launch Complex 39A (KSC LC 39A). ​

-Each launch is aimed at reaching a specific orbit, and a variety of orbit ​types are illustrated in the accompanying plot. ​
+Each launch is aimed at reaching a specific orbit, and the various types ​of orbits used by SpaceX are illustrated in the accompanying plot. ​

 ### Orbit types